 - To connect volunteers with these projects.

-Volunteer projects include opportunities for tutoring, course instruction, participation in research studies and adult literacy programs, community health education, tax preparation, debate and mock trial judge, theatre usher.
+In addition to the Silver Gopher team-oriented projects, regular volunteer opportunities include tutoring, course instruction, participation in research studies and adult literacy programs, community health education, tax preparation, debate and mock trial judging, theatre and event ushering.

 Free parking is provided by URVC for volunteers participating in University of Minnesota—Twin Cities projects on campus.

 If you would like information on the many volunteer opportunities, offered through URVC, see this URVC snapshot.
 Or send an e-mail to [email protected] or, if preferred, call 612-625-8016.
 A URVC office staff person will contact you.

 A couple of current opportunities are: